MicrosoftDocs/defender-docs/defender-endpoint/mde-p1-setup-configuration.md

 5. On the **Configuration settings** tab, select **All Settings**.
 Then in the search box, type `Removable` to see all the settings that pertain to removable devices.

 6. Select an item in the list, such as **All Removable Storage classes: Deny all access**, to open its flyout pane.
-The flyout for each setting explains what happens when it is enabled, disabled, or not configured.
+The flyout for each setting explains what happens when it's enabled, disabled, or not configured.
 Select a setting, and then choose **OK**.

 7. Repeat step 6 for each setting that you want to configure.
 Then choose **Next**.